dosisod/SHIMON/docs/api.md

 | "status" | | Status of app | Gets version and unlock state |
 | "ping" | | pong | ping pong |
 | "msg" | UNAME (string) | Redirect | Goes to page for user UNAME |

+The `"data"` command is more involved, it can take a string or dictionary depending on the type of request:

+`{"data":"friends"}` Grabs a list of all friends in the friends list

+`{"data":"recent"}` Grabs the most recent even for each friend in the friends list

+`{"data":{"allfor":UNAME}}` Grabs all messages sent to and from user UNAME